 • Stuffed in this homemade empanada dough with cream cheese to make these guava cheese empanadas

-Tip: For a more spreadable guava paste, heat a piece of the finished paste with water over medium low heat (or zap it in the microwave with water for a few minutes) and mix until it’s smooth and creamy.
+Tip: For a more spreadable guava paste, heat a piece of the finished paste with water over medium low heat (or zap it in the microwave for a few minutes) and mix until it’s smooth and creamy.

 a bowl with homemade guava paste cubes